Identify Your Health Priority

 I am in the midst of a heart transition, a term I might have invented, but one that feels fitting.

 I am letting go of old love to make space for new love and it is agonizing because I don’t want to let go.
-Even though I know Max has been gone for almost four years, there is a part of me that still wants to hold on.
-To pack away all the memories and feelings in a carefully wrapped package, like the way so many of us store our old wedding dress for decades after the event – untouched and unaltered by the passage of time.
+Even though I know Max has been gone for almost four years, there is a part of me that still wants to hold on; to pack away all the memories and feelings in a carefully wrapped package, like the way so many of us store our old wedding dress for decades after the event—untouched and unaltered by the passage of time.

 So, I find myself in a heart transition point.